How to Create Pinterest Graphics that Will Make People Click

 There are several great options for Pinterest graphic templates.
 Of course, you can always design your own pin template like I did.
 But that takes time.

-Canva provides you with a series of templates under “Pinterest graphic”.
+Canva provides you with a series of mostly free templates under “Pinterest graphic”.

-For example, the one pictured above (center left) would not be a good template as the font is too small and barely legible.
-But the one above that (top left) could be a good option - although I'd increase the font contrast.
+For example, the top left layout (pictured below) would not be a good template as the font is too small and barely legible.
+But the next layout (top right) could be a good option - although I'd increase the font contrast.

 Take the time to create pins that are truly stunning.
 Your Pinterest graphics are at the core of your success.